Two results on Eisenstein part of homology and cohomology groups of Bianchi modular groups: Eisenstein Cohomology groups for

+By the Eichler-Shimura-Harder isomorphism theorem, This consists of all cohomological cuspidal automorphic representations (cusp forms) \cite[p.
+409]{MR4356858}.
+Note that the long exact sequence associated with the pair $\left(X^{BS}_{\Gamma}, \partial( X^{BS}_{\Gamma})\right)$ as above is compatible with the action of the involution $\tau$ from Section~\ref{Lefschetz numbers}.

-\begin{definition} (Eisenstein cohomology groups) The image of the compactly supported cohomology is known as the cuspidal cohomology $\HH_{\text{cusp}}^i$.
-The complement of the cuspidal cohomology inside $\HH^i$ is the Eisenstein cohomology $\HH_{\text{Eis}}^{i}$.
+\begin{definition} (Eisenstein cohomology groups) The kernel of the restriction map is known as cuspidal cohomology $\HH_{cusp}^i$.
+The complement of cuspidal cohomology within $\HH^i$ is Eisenstein cohomology $\HH_{Eis}^{i}$.
 This is isomorphic to the image of the restriction map inside the cohomology of the boundary. \end{definition}